 Military and veteran students must abide by the attendance policy based on the modality of their scheduled courses.
 Any violations of the attendance policy may be reported to the VA.
-CMU is not accepting new enrollment VA benefits at this time.

 DEFINITION OF A COVERED INDIVIDUAL FOR MILITARY EDUCATIONAL ASSISTANCE:

 NOTE: A Covered Individual is any individual who is entitled to educational assistance, includes a member of the Armed Forces, reserve components, the National Guard, and Veterans (using benefits under chapter 30, 31, 32, 33, or 35 of title 38, U.S.C., or chapter 1606 of title 10, U.S.C.).